TRIQS/triqs/doc/tour/getting_started/get_started.rst

 Getting started
 ===============

-TRIQS provides a set of python libraries that allows to easily write scripts for the study of quantum interaction systems.
+TRIQS provides a set of Python libraries that allows to easily write scripts for the study of quantum interaction systems.
 The executable ``ipytriqs`` which is installed in the :file:`path_to_install_directory/bin` directory is a normal ipython interpreter (see below for details about ipython) which has access to